 Library AI Initiative

-The Library AI initiative at Stanford is a program to identify and enact applications of artificial intelligence —machine perception, machine learning, machine reasoning, and language recognition— that will help us make our rich collections of maps, photographs, manuscripts, data sets and other assets more easily discoverable, accessible, and analyzable for scholars.
+The Library AI initiative at Stanford, which began in fall quarter 2017, is a program to identify and enact applications of artificial intelligence —machine perception, machine learning, machine reasoning, and language recognition— that will help us make our rich collections of maps, photographs, manuscripts, data sets and other assets more easily discoverable, accessible, and analyzable for scholars.

 A report of outcomes from a one-day workshop with international library, archives, and museum representatives at the Fantastic Futures conference in Oslo, December 2018.

 Now is the time for a revolution in discovery.

 There are two breakthrough technologies catching fire on campus these days.
 One of them, CRISPR-Cas9, is changing our relationship to the physical world through gene editing.
 The other, Artificial Intelligence (AI), is changing how we generate, process and analyze information.